 The Department of English features an accomplished faculty with expertise and professional recognition in areas ranging from literary fields and creative writing to linguistics, women's literature, critical theory, and cultural studies.
 They are scholars, rhetoricians, poets, novelists, and short fictionists—all of them active members of the larger academic community and seasoned teachers devoted to the success of their graduate students.

 The Department provides assistantships and scholarships for outstanding graduate applicants.
-And in order to provide greater access for commuting students, we offer courses on the main campus in Huntsville and at The University Center in The Woodlands.
+And in order to provide greater access for commuting students, we offer courses on the main campus in Huntsville and at The Woodlands Center.
 To accommodate students who teach full time or are otherwise employed during the day, most English graduate classes meet from 6:00 p.m. to 9:00 p.m. during the fall and spring terms; classes meet in the mornings and early afternoons during the two summer terms.

 For further information, contact Dr. Paul Child, Director of Graduate Studies in English, by telephone (936-294-1412) or e-mail (GraduateEnglish@shsu.edu or email@example.com).

 For a complete list of our graduate courses, with brief descriptions, please click here.